About

 Chief Operating Officer

-Prior to Levey Group, Gary was President of CHJ investments where he focused on raising capital, strategic consulting and real estate investing.
-Before that, he was a Senior Vice President at Weingarten Realty, a Vice President at Citicorp in New York and part of Kenneth Leventhal & Company’s consulting group.
-Gary has extensive experience with real estate investing, lending, transaction structuring, and joint ventures.
+Having closed on over $5.5 billion in real estate transactions, Gary has extensive experience with all facets of real estate investing, lending, development, and JV and transaction structuring.
+He was previously President of CHJ Investments where he focused on strategic real estate consulting, capital raises, and investments.
+He was also a Senior Vice President at Weingarten Realty, Vice President at Citicorp in New York, and part of Kenneth Leventhal & Company’s consulting group.

 Gary earned a BBA in Business Honors and Accounting from the University of Texas McCombs School of Business, and an MBA from the University of Pennsylvania Wharton School of Business.